Rockland, Massachusetts: Education

 Rockland operates its own school system for the town's approximately 2,500 students.
-There are three elementary schools (Jefferson, Memorial Park and R. Stewart Esten) which serve students from kindergarten to fourth grade.
+There are two elementary schools (Phelps and R. Stewart Esten) which serve students from kindergarten to fourth grade.
+The Phelps Elementary school is new construction, completed in 2022, replacing both Memorial Park and Jefferson elementary schools.
+Both Memorial Park and Jefferson schools were demolished in 2022 and 2023, respectively.